biancaghiurutan/nexmo-developer/_documentation/conversation/concepts/event.md

 # Event

 Conversations and other Nexmo objects such as Members and Applications generate Events.
 When key activities occur an event is generated, which can be handled by the application.
 For example when a User joins a Conversation a `member:joined` event is fired.
-Other events include `member:left`, and `member:invited`.
+Other events include `app:knocking`, and `conversation:created`.

 Event type | Posted to Event webhook | Description
 ----|----|----